circles-project/circles-spec/README.md

 # circles-spec

-Specifications for the Matrix rooms, events, etc. that Circles uses
+This repo contains specifications for the Matrix rooms, events, etc. that Circles uses.